-Canon G5 X versus Canon SL2
+Canon G5 X vs SL2

-The physical size and weight of the Canon G5 X and the Canon SL2 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon G5 X and the Canon SL2 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is notably larger (33 percent) than the Canon G5 X. In this context, it is worth noting that neither the G5X nor the SL2 are weather-sealed.